THE Girl Who Felt Too Much…

 The girl who felt too much often tried to feel nothing.
 If she could manage that she’d have been perfect.
 Regardless of what she felt and needed she never quite could make herself disappear.

 So being that she always felt a lot, dreamt a lot she never could create the places she dreamt of.
 She was stuck in a place she could not escape, at least not yet.

-Adulthood was different in that she chooses to walk out of the chaos that had become her family home.
-There in her adult world, she found some strength, some peace, and some hope.
+Adult hood was different in that she choose to walk out of the chaos that had become her family home.
+There in her adult world she found some strength, some peace, and some hope.
 Although the impact of her family home life, changed her, she allowed herself to stay in it.
-This was different than her teenage years because now she chooses to feel too much about what she wanted to.
-Whereas in her teenage years her feelings were null and void when it came down to it.
+This was different from her teenage years because now she choose to feel too much about what she wanted to.
+Where as in her teenage years her feelings were null and void when it came down to it.

-Here in the adult world that she is in she found, her smile again found new meanings and carried on through every day.
+Here in the adult world that she is in she found, her smile again, found new meanings, and carried on through each and every day.

 The impact of all the bad and confusion she had made her world around did change her.
 It hurt her, it followed her, and even though she tries not to she always feels too much.

 2 thoughts on “THE Girl Who Felt Too Much”

 Very beautiful.
 It reminded me of the power of our childhood to define and keep defining who we believe we are and what changes we need or want to make in our lives.
 Well written story.